bdebyl/bdebyl-site/content/post/updating_gpg_key.md

 contentCopyright: false
 hideHeaderAndFooter: false
 ---
-It's a good idea to update your GPG key(s) before they expires.
+It's a good idea to update your GPG key(s) before they expire.
 Mine is set to expire year, from whence I last updated the expiration.
 Let's explore how this is done!